 We are a third-party accredited company.
 This means that we are assessed independently on a regular basis to ensure we comply with the highest possible standards.
 We are ISO 9001:2015 certified, BAFE and LPCB approved as well as being a member of the Fire Industry Association (FIA), ensuring a high-level of experience and knowledge in the fire safety industry.

-As the only fully integrated fire safety provided in the UK, Churches Fire technicians are trained to maintain multiple pieces of equipment, using their fully-stocked vans and nationwide stock lockups to ensure issues can be addressed promptly.
+As the only fully integrated fire safety provided in the UK, Churches Fire & Security technicians are trained to maintain multiple pieces of equipment, using their fully-stocked vans and nationwide stock lockups to ensure issues can be addressed promptly.